without Internet Explorer,

 Now I will mention some of the good things about this album, even though some of the bad takes away from the good.
 Trey's solos of course are always amazing and that fact is no exception on Heretic.
 Also Trey's riffing is great even though the guitar sound was not produced well.
 Steve Tucker does a good job with his vocals although the vocals seem to have been turned down in the mix.
 Another interesting point is that all the lyrics were written by Steve.
 Trey wrote all the music (besides some instrumental stuff by Pete).
 I think it should have been more mixed on the lyrics.
 I wish Trey could have wrote more of the lyrical content.

 As for the songs themselves.
-The only songs I really like (aside from the instrumentals) are the first 3.
-"Praise the Strength, Enshrined By Grace & Beneath the Hollow."
+The only songs I really like (aside from the instrumentals) are: "Praise the Strength, Enshrined By Grace & Beneath the Hollow."
 All three of these songs are definitely good, but on any other Morbid Angel album they would be considered filler.
 Here they are the best on the album.
 The instrumentals are actually really awesome I must say.
 Out of all the Morbid Angel albums.
 This one has the best instrumentals, and there are so many.
 I don't get why there are so many instrumentals on this record.
 Also, there is a bonus disc that came with it.
 It contains some instrumental versions of songs on the main disc as well as some soloing from Trey.
 I find it interesting that some of the solos on the bonus disc are leads taken from "Gateways to Annihilation."
 I don't understand why Trey decided to throw in lead tracks from the previous album.
 It's as if they were trying to just throw in as much extra stuff on "Heretic" as they could to make up for the very few ideas they must have had.

 I will end this review by saying that I really do love Morbid Angel.
 They are probably my favorite band.
 This album isn't as bad as some make it out to be.
 Its got some really good moments that are overlooked by a lot of people.
 I say go ahead and buy this album, but many of their earlier releases like (for instance) "Covenant & Formulas Fatal to the Flesh" are so much better.
 I'd say: get the earlier albums first and then get this album later on just for the sake of completing the collection.